 Increased Risk Of Stomach Cancer

 Watercress contains high levels of nitrite that can be potentially harmful.
-High levels of nitrates have been linked with an increased risk of stomach cancer, especially when accompanied by low consumption of foods containing vitamin C (15).
-Make sure to include plenty of other sources of vitamin C in your diet, like bell peppers or strawberries, when eating watercress to reduce this risk.
+High levels of nitrates (not necessarily from watercress specifically) have been linked with an increased risk of stomach cancer, especially when accompanied by low consumption of foods containing vitamin C (15).
+Watercress also contains vitamin C, but make sure to include plenty of other sources of vitamin C in your diet, like bell peppers or strawberries, when eating watercress to reduce this risk.